stratumn/handbook/repair-guidelines.md

 ## Procedural - A balanced process
   - Avoid any appearance of bias
   - Correct any observed power imbalances
-  - Follow the mediation process outlined in +Proposal: Stratumn Repair (Conflict Resolution Process)
+  - Follow the mediation process outlined in [Stratumn Repair](./repair.md)

 ## Substantive - A valuable use of time